overwolf/overwolf.github.io/docs/topics/windows-resolution-size-position.md

 ## Window position

+### Window coordinates overview

+The windows API using X and Y coordinates to define the position of a window.

+#### X note
+X returns the pixel distance of your currently active monitor from your primary monitor.
+For example, if your primary monitor is 1920px wide, and the currently active window is on another monitor located to the left of your primary, X will return 1920 or -1920 based on their relative positions.

+#### Y note
+Y returns the pixel distnace of your currently active monitor from your primary monitor.
+For Example, if your primary monitor and secondary monitor are side by side, Y will return 0, if your displays are one on top of the other and the primary monitor is 1200px tall, Y will return 1200 or -1200 based on their relative positions.

 ### Set a default position

 As the [start_position](../api/manifest-json#windows-start_position) flag only applies the first time you open a windows, you can use [changePosition()](../api/overwolf-windows#changepositionwindowid-left-top-callback) if you want to change the position of the window dynamically.
 For example, if you'd like to place the window in the middle of the screen after you [calculate the user's resolution](#detecting-screen-resolution).